-This project includes replacing the 6.6 million gallon (MG) open-cut Almond Reservoir with two 1.8 MG reservoirs, demolishing the 3.1 MG Cull Creek Reservoir, installing a new regulator, and rehabilitation of the Fire Trail Pumping Plant which will be implemented by the Pumping Plant Rehabilitation Program.
+This project includes replacing the 6.6 million gallon (MG) open-cut Almond Reservoir with two 1.8 MG reservoirs, demolishing the 3.1 MG Cull Creek Reservoir, installing a new regulator/rate control station, retrofitting the Almond Rate Control Station and rehabilitation of the Fire Trail Pumping Plant and replacement of the Proctor Pumping Plant which will be implemented by the Pumping Plant Rehabilitation Program.
 The existing open-cut Almond Reservoir, located in Castro Valley, has structural issues, roof leakage that compromises the integrity of the reservoir, and excess storage capacity which contributes to water quality issues.
-Facilities planning was completed in FY16 and the California Environmental Quality Act (CEQA) process was initiated in FY17 and is scheduled to be completed in FY18.
-Design is scheduled for FY19-20 followed by construction in FY22-23.
+Facilities planning was completed in FY17 and the California Environmental Quality Act (CEQA) process was initiated in FY17 and is scheduled to be completed in FY18.
+Design is scheduled for FY19-20 followed by construction in FY21-23.